freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 The full documentation for Elasticsearch kNN query and examples can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search.html#semantic-search-search).

+## The connector to Elasticsearch

+In order to implement a KM connector for [Elasticsearch](https://www.elastic.co/elasticsearch/), we need to implement the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs) and to be familiar with the related data structure [MemoryRecord](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/MemoryRecord.cs).

+>*In the next article we will complete the connector by adding support for  [MemoryFilter](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/Models/MemoryFilter.cs), which will allow the connector to (pre)filter datasets in multiple ways (i.e. key-based, full-text and semantic), and will enable powerful search that extend semantic search.*

+The repository associated to this article is located [here](https://github.com/freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch).

 # What is IMemoryDb?

 The IMemoryDb interface plays a pivotal role in Kernel Memory, serving as the gateway to store and retrieve vectors and payloads from the indices of a vector database or other storage systems capable of performing vector similarity searches.